Instructions for the authors

 Use of abbreviations has to be reduced to minimum.
 Conventional units can be used without their definitions.

-Be brief and give most important conclusion from your paper.
-Do not use equations and figures.
+Be brief and state the most important conclusions from your paper.
+Do not use equations and figures here.

 Acknowledgements (If any)

-Corresponding Author, Name Surname, Institution, City, Country, E-mail:
+Corresponding Author, Name Surname, Affiliation, City, Country, E-mail: